German watchdog to help insurers soothe interest rate headache

-“We’ll see where we can make use of our room for maneuver,” Frank Grund, watchdog Bafin’s new head of insurance supervision, told an industry conference in Berlin on Monday.
+“We’ll see where we can make use of our room for manoeuvre,” Frank Grund, watchdog Bafin’s new head of insurance supervision, told an industry conference in Berlin on Monday.

 German insurers have been required to accumulate an “additional interest rate reserve” or ZZR since 2011 to ensure they are able to meet the returns to policy holders who years ago bought insurance savings products with guaranteed interest rates of up to 4 percent.